Huawei debate tests UK political integrity, independence

-Philip May, British Prime Minister Theresa May, US President Donald Trump and First Lady Melania Trump arrive at 10 Downing Street on Tuesday.
-Photo: VCG

-The UK has been carefully striving to strike a balance amid the China-US dispute and growing tension on the Huawei matter.
-With US President Donald Trump meeting with Prime Minister Theresa May on Tuesday to talk about so-called security risks caused by Huawei equipment over 5G networks, it is time to test Britain's integrity and independence in the face of superpower games.
+The UK has tried to strike a balance managing its relations with the US and China, with Huawei standing in the middle.
+With US President Donald Trump meeting with Prime Minister Theresa May on Tuesday to talk about Huawei's 5G, it is time to test Britain's foreign policy integrity and independence facing the two superpowers logged in horns.

 Ahead of his visit, Trump urged the UK - a member of the Five Eyes intelligence-sharing group - to be very careful about letting China's Huawei engage in its 5G network rollout.
-This has become part of Washington's broad efforts in lobbying its major allies to take tough stands against the Chinese company.
-High-level US officials have included Huawei in their rhetoric as they have been ramping up conflict with China, which has set off a new Cold War in the technology sphere.
+This has become part of Washington's broad efforts in lobbying its close allies to take tough stands against the Chinese company.
+High-level US officials have included Huawei as part of their rhetoric as they have been ramping up tensions with China, which has set off a new cold war in the technology sphere.

 Ahead of the meeting, US Secretary of State Mike Pompeo also pressed the UK not to use Huawei technology.

-However, the UK, unlike other members of the Five Eyes including Australia and New Zealand, has not rushed into a hasty decision of rejecting Huawei from the local market.
+However, the UK, unlike other members of the Five Eyes including Australia and New Zealand, has not rushed into a hasty decision of rejecting Huawei.
 The company also played a crucial role in building the UK's 3G and 4G networks, and helped generate jobs and economic growth.

 "Huawei generated about 1.7 billion pounds ($2.2 billion) of economic benefits for the UK in 2018, up sixfold from 2012," Cheryl Xu, manager of corporate communications of Huawei UK, told the Global Times on Monday.
 Huawei will invest about 3 billion pounds by 2022 to collaborate with UK suppliers, she said.

-Faced with growing pressure from the US amid a brewing technology war, the UK has sought to reach a balance between China and the US, as it could not compromise its own interests to fulfill the purposes of Washington.
+Faced with growing pressure from the US, the UK has sought to reach a balance between China and the US, as it could not compromise its own interests to fulfill the purposes of Washington.

 British officials made a decision in April that Huawei would be allowed to provide some non-core technology in the UK's 5G networks, according to media reports.
 The company, which is also the largest telecoms equipment provider, is helping push forward 5G commercialization in the UK by working closely with local carriers.

-On Thursday, local carrier EE launched Britain's first 5G services, supported by Huawei base stations.
+On Thursday, local carrier EE launched Britain's first 5G services, supported by Huawei's 5G equipment.
 Another local carrier - Vodafone - plans to launch 5G services with the help of Huawei products in July.

-Although May is set for a confrontation with Trump over Huawei, some UK officials who are seen possible successors to her may take a different stance.
-Conservative leaders such as Foreign Secretary Jeremy Hunt and Home Secretary Sajid Javid have expressed their concerns over Huawei and suggested reconsidering the decision on Huawei's involvement in 5G, which reflects a clear division in the cabinet on the issue, The Independent reported on Monday.
+Although May is set for a confrontation with Trump over Huawei, some UK officials who could succeed her may take a different stance.
+Conservative leaders such as Foreign Secretary Jeremy Hunt and Home Secretary Sajid Javid have expressed their concerns over Huawei and suggested reconsidering the decision on Huawei's involvement in 5G, which reflects a clear division in the cabinet on the issue, British online newspaper The Independent reported on Monday.

 The US side is using this transition period in the UK to enhance pro-America political forces by urging the UK to pick a side on the Huawei issue, he noted.